gioele/rack-i18n_best_langs/README.md

 An additional clue is available when `AliasMapping` (part of [rack-i18n_routes](http://rubydoc.info/gems/rack-i18n_routes)) is used as the mapping function: the language in which the path is written.
-For example, `/articles/the-victory` add preference of English, `/artículos/la-victoria` for Spanish and `/articles/la-victoire` for French.
+For example, `/articles/the-victory` implies that the user has a preferences for English, `/artículos/la-victoria` for Spanish and `/articles/la-victoire` for French.

 How it works